cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Unlike {{-ML-DSA-CERTS}}, this document specifies ML-DSA private key information using only the seed.

-For the ML-DSA private keys described in this document, the "priv" parameter MUST be the seed, and MUST have a length of 32 bytes.
+For the ML-DSA private keys described in this document, the `priv` parameter MUST be the seed, and MUST have a length of 32 bytes.

 This specification intentionally does not define a means of utilizing the expanded private key representation defined by NIST so as to increase interoperability by having a single ML-DSA private key representation for COSE and JOSE.